 3 – Clean up the Garden or the Yard

-By now, you might have realized that all of the steps here follow a similar theme: they are all designed to make your place as inhospitable as possible for the frogs.
+By now, you might have realized that all of the steps here follow a similar theme: making your place as inhospitable as possible for the frogs.

 4 – Getting Rid of the Tadpoles

-As mentioned above, frogs generally lay eggs once they find a suitable, secluded spot.
-If you are giving them a spot on your property, it won’t take long before they are ready to settle down.
+Frogs generally lay eggs once they find a discreet, secluded spot.
+If you’re giving them such a spot on your property, there’s a high chance they’re laying eggs and waiting for them to hatch.

+Here’s how the process goes: the frogs lay thousands of eggs in a pond or any water source in your garden.
 When these eggs hatch, the tadpoles simply swim up to the surface, and then they grow into frogs.
-However, you have to take action before this reproductive cycle reaches completion.

-To break the cycle, you need to get rid of all the tadpoles.
-It might seem a bit harsh, but this is critically important.
-All you need is a thin net, usually one designed for aquarium fish, and then use it to scoop out all of the tadpoles.
+All you need is a thin net, usually one designed for aquarium fish, and you’ll use it to scoop out all of the tadpoles.

-Now, you have to choose one of two options: you can either move all of these tadpoles to a corner of the local lake or a pond far away from your house, or you can just put it under the sun.
+Now, you can either move all of these tadpoles to a corner of the local lake or a pond far away from your house, or you can just put them under the sun.

-The heat of the sun coupled with the dryness is going to get rid of them within a day.
-Now, as mentioned earlier, this might seem like a horrible step to take.
+The heat of the sun coupled with the dryness is enough to get rid of them within a day.

 5 – Using Bleach Spray

-Another fantastic method that you can use to get rid of frogs from your property is to use bleach spray.
-Bleach spray is a bit risky and you have to wear a mask and gloves before you decide to use it on your own.
+Another effective solution that you can use is bleach spray.
+However, keep in mind that it’s a bit risky and you have to wear a mask and gloves before you decide to use it on your own.

-Making the bleach spray isn’t a problem either.
-All you need is a bit of bleach, and then add it in a bit of water.
-You have to dilute the bleach in water before you spray it on your property.
+All you need for the spray is a bit of bleach and a small amount of water.
+You have to dilute the bleach in water before you spray it on your porch, windows, and exterior of the house.

-It’s recommended that you spray your porch and your windows, as well as the exterior of the property.
-If you want, you can dilute the mixture by a considerable margin and then spray it on the plants as well.
+If you want, you can dilute the mixture by a considerable margin and then spray it on the plants, but I don’t recommend that.

 6 – Using Salt

 Frogs are amphibians, which means they have wet skin.
-They do not like salt on their skin, so sprinkling a bit of it around your property, especially on the edge of your fencing or under the shrubs, is a wise idea.
+They do not like salt on their skin, so sprinkling a bit of it around your house, especially on the edge of your fencing or under the shrubs, is a safe idea to get rid of them.

 7 – Using Coffee Grounds

-If you use a coffee maker, all you have to do is to sprinkle these coffee grounds around your property.
-Not only do they give off an excellent smell, but the coffee grounds are also going to help you get rid of these frogs.
+All you have to do is sprinkle these coffee grounds around your house.
+Not only do they give off an excellent smell, but they’ll also help you get rid of the frogs.

 8 – Vinegar Spray

-If you are not able to get enough time or are usually busy, the last option available to you is to call a local pest control company.
-These professionals will visit your property and look for frogs, and then remove them from your property in one go only!
+If you’re usually busy or don’t have time to deal with the frog issue, the last option available to you is to call a local pest control company.
+These professionals will visit your property, look for frogs, and get rid of them in one go.

 Getting Rid of Frogs

-Bullfrogs, for instance, are generally quite common throughout the country.
-They also contribute to the transmission of infectious diseases and have led to the direct extinction of more than a 100 other frog species.
+Bullfrogs, for instance, contribute to the transmission of infectious diseases and have led to the direct extinction of more than a hundred other frog species.
+They’re common around the country, so there’s a good chance some of the frogs in your garden are bullfrogs.

-Then, you have the cane toads.
-These are toads (there’s a difference!), although many people classify them in the same manner.
-Cuban tree frogs are also commonly found, and they need to be taken care of too.
+Then, you have the cane toads and Cuban tree frogs, which need to be taken care of too.

-They are drawn to the smell, mainly because pet food is engineered to be delicious.
-If you don’t think twice about the bowl of food that your cat or your dog left outdoors, you might want to amend your ways.
+If you don’t think twice about the bowl of food that your cat or your dog left outdoors, you might want to start changing that.

 The best thing to do is to start feeding your animal at specific times.
-Make sure that once the pet is fed, you take away the food bowl so that the animal also knows when it is time for the food.
+Make sure that once the pet is fed, you take away the food bowl, so you don’t forget it outside.

-You can also use a net to physically remove all the frogs from your property.
-It’s best to put them in a net and take them to a far-off location instead of taking an inhumane approach.
-This is a wise way to deal with the problem.
+If you don’t want to use animals, you can always use a net to physically remove all the frogs from your property.
+It’s best to put them in a net and take them to a far-off location.

 Ben has a bachelor’s degree in construction engineering.
 When not constructing or remodeling X-Ray Rooms, Cardiovascular Labs, and Pharmacies, you can find him at home with wife and two daughters.
 Outside of family, He loves grilling and barbequing on his Big Green Egg and Blackstone Griddle, as well as working on projects around the house.